-- Cafe Sky – Known for their rooftop bar happy hour, but their food and WiFi are good too.
-I ate here several times since it was above my hostel, and a good value.
-Foreign owned.
+Cafe Sky is known for its rooftop bar happy hour, but its food and WiFi are also good.
+I ate here several times since it was above my hostel and a good value.
+Foreign-owned.

 Things to Do in Town

-- Watch sunset from Sky Cafe's rooftop bar.
+Watch the sunset from Sky Cafe's rooftop bar.

-- Chocolate tour at ChocoMuseo (well worth the $22).
+The chocolate tour at ChocoMuseo is well worth the $22.

-The backpacker favorite is a village called San Pedro de Laguna, which takes four hours to reach from Antigua, the last sixty to ninety minutes being on steep, dirt roads leading down to the lakeside.
+The backpacker favorite is San Pedro de Laguna, which takes four hours to reach from Antigua, the last sixty to ninety minutes being on steep dirt roads leading down to the lakeside.